scuzzydude/asimov/asimov.md

 Genius and Vanity are timeless.

 Genius is timeless.
-I don't mean to imply that if we put old Leo in a time machine and brought him to the year 2022, in a week he'd be rocking an iPhone while talking smack at crypto developers, puffin' on a vape pen, giving Banksy a run for his money spray-painting a masterpiece portrait of Queen Bey on the side of a railcar.
+I don't mean to imply that if we put old Leo in a time machine and brought him to the year 2022, in a week he'd be rocking an iPhone while dropping smack on crypto developers, puffin' on a vape pen, giving Banksy a run for his money spray-painting a masterpiece portrait of Queen Bey on the side of a railcar.
 No, he'd probably be spooked to death and think he was surrounded by sorcery.
 If I could talk to him, engineer to engineer, I think he would be able to understand Boolean logic, the basis of digital logic, and then quickly fathom how simple but extraordinarily complex all these wondrous machines are.
 He'd understand it, not sure he'd believe it.
 His next stop would probably be either the confessional or the liquor store.

 Vanity is timeless as well.
 We all know people who like to name things after themselves, sometimes when they didn't have anything to do with creating it in the first place.
 I am talking to you, Mister Toyota Center.
 We all know that is the house *The Dream* built.